 consisted of guarding a bridge check point, awaiting surrendering

 Japanese soldiers, loading them on trucks, and sending them to the

-bridge guard.
+was on bridge guard.
 The beer stayed warm!

 Right: Japanese soldiers surrendering near the Pulangi River at

 Left: Macajalar Bay at sunset, low tide, in 1946.

 Lou Hall said that the 506th Engineer Company was located "up on a

 hill near Cagayan, on Cagayan Bay."
 This was